Chesapeake Utilities Corporati - GuruFocus.com

 PR Newswire

+Located in Somerset County, Maryland, PFED's farm-scale anaerobic digestion pilot system and technology biologically produces biogas from 1,200 tons of poultry litter annually, which can generate renewable energy in the form of electricity or be upgraded to renewable natural gas.
+In addition to generating biogas, PFED's nutrient capture system plays a major role in converting digestate, a natural byproduct of the anaerobic digestion process, into a nutrient-rich soil conditioner, which is distributed to bulk and retail markets under the brand Element Soil.

+"Anaerobic digestion is one of the most efficient and sustainable solutions for managing waste and producing renewable energy that reduces our carbon footprint.
+This acquisition reinforces our commitment to move the energy and agricultural industries toward a more sustainable future," said Kevin Webber, senior vice president and chief development officer.
+"Our investment in Planet Found and their innovative technologies provides us with significant testing capabilities and will allow us to partner with poultry communities throughout our service territories as we work toward expanding our portfolio of sustainable solutions in the areas we serve."

-Chesapeake Utilities Corporation is a diversified energy delivery company, listed on the New York Stock Exchange.
+Chesapeake Utilities Corporation is a diversified energy delivery company, listed on the New York Stock Exchange (NYSE: CPK).
 Chesapeake Utilities Corporation offers sustainable energy solutions through its natural gas transmission and distribution, electricity generation and distribution, propane gas distribution, mobile compressed natural gas utility services and solutions, and other businesses.
 For more information, visit www.chpk.com.

-Please note that Chesapeake Utilities Corporation has no affiliation with Chesapeake Energy, an oil and natural gas exploration company headquartered in Oklahoma City, Oklahoma.

 For more information, contact: